Our green kitchen

 Foods that are not processed

 In short finding foods that are not processed is time-consuming and certainly not effortless.
-We justify it because of the wonderful taste of whole grains and fresh vegetables; and because they are cheaper and more nutritious.
+We justify it because of the wonderful taste of whole grains and fresh vegetables; and since they are cheaper and more nutritious.
 In our mid seventies both Helen and I enjoy a life without medication.

 "It has been estimated that 20% of Medicare beneficiaries have five or more chronic conditions; and fifty percent are taking 5 plus drugs."

-The so-called industrialised diet has come about because firstly of the greed of large companies to make a lot of money out of us; and secondly the demand by exhausted consumers for convenience foods.
+The so-called industrialised diet has come about because of the greed of large companies to make a lot of money out of us; and secondly the demand by exhausted consumers for convenience foods.

 We say, "make the time, or you'll be spending a lot more consulting doctors and pharmacists."
 And in any case foods that are not processed are far more tasty.